It’s a sad truth that everybody dies, regardless of race, background, or identity.

 - Pilgrims Hospices is committed to eliminating discrimination and encouraging diversity amongst our employees and volunteers.
 We want our people to be truly representative of all sections of society and for each employee to feel respected and able to give of their best.

-We want to create an organisation that:
+We will create an organisation that:

 - Tackles behaviours and attitudes that might contribute or reinforce the perceived or real threat of inequity and discrimination;